This post may help a beginning hiker get started in the enjoyment of wilderness adventure.

 The view of Asulkan Glacier from the Abbott Ridge Trail in Glacier National Park at Rogers Pass in British Columbia, Canada.
 An aggressive hike.

-After some inner city experience and practise with appropriate footwear and layers of clothing, a reasonable next step might be to join some easy hikes within a group.
+After some inner city experience and practice with appropriate footwear and layers of clothing, a reasonable next step might be to join some easy hikes within a group.
 Calgary is a mecca of organized hiking.
 Two of the most prominent, well established and popular are:

 - The Calgary Outdoor Club or COC, and